 On Friday, October 13, 1307, scores of French Templars were arrested, including the order’s grand master Jacques de Molay.

-Many of the knights were brutally tortured until they confessed to false charges, which included heresy, homosexuality, financial corruption, devil worshipping, fraud, spitting on the cross and more.
+Many of the knights were brutally tortured until they confessed to false charges, which included heresy, homosexuality, financial corruption, devil-worshipping, fraud, spitting on the cross and more.

 A few years later, dozens of Templars were burned at the stake in Paris for their confessions.
 De Molay was executed in 1314.

 Under pressure from King Philip, Pope Clement V reluctantly dissolved the Knights Templar in 1312.
 The group’s property and monetary assets were given to a rival order, the Knights Hospitallers.
-However, it’s thought that King Philip and King Edward II of England seized most of the Knights Templar’s wealth.
+However, it’s thought by some that King Philip and King Edward II of England seized most of the Knights Templar’s wealth.